MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

    >[!Note]
    >As you add keywords, the system becomes more context-aware.
 It automatically begins to uncover more content that's relevant to the keywords that you've added.
 It shows this new content in the results list.

-7. You might be aware of phrases that your company uses for the business process and you'd like to add them as keywords directly, without first conducting a search (as described in the preceding steps).
+7. You might already be aware of phrases that your company uses for the business process and you'd like to add them as keywords directly, without first conducting a search (as described in the preceding steps).
 In this case, add phrases directly to the keyword list.
 To do this, under **Included keywords**, select **Add**, type the phrase you want to add (or multiple phrases selected by semicolons), and press Enter.

+   Similarly, if there are words that you know you want to explicitly exclude, you can exclude them under **Excluded keywords**.

 8. Look at the numbers of meeting hours and meetings at the top of the page: